Psychosocial workload factors

-Psychosocial workload factors refer to factors relating to the nature of work and work arrangements as well as the social dynamics of the work community that can have a harmful impact on employees’ health.
+Psychosocial workload factors refer to factors relating to the content of work and work arrangements as well as the social dynamics of the work community that can have a harmful impact on employees’ health.
 Psychosocial workload factors do not just impact on individual employees but on the entire work community.
-These kinds of workload factors are always related to the nature of the work or the working conditions rather than individual employees.
+These kinds of workload factors are always related to the content of the work or the working conditions rather than individual employees.

 - incoherent job descriptions

 - a constant need to be alert

 - high quality requirements

 - frequent interactions with difficult customers.

 Workload factors relating to the way in which work is organised are factors associated with how work and work tasks are planned, distributed and managed in the workplace.
 Factors that can contribute to work-related strain include, for example,